 - 1 (12-ounce) can 2% evaporated milk

 - 1 cup shredded reduced-fat sharp cheddar cheese

 - 1/2 cup plain low-fat Greek yogurt or low-fat sour cream

 - 1 teaspoon Kosher salt, or more to taste

 - optional toppings: thinly-sliced green onions or chives, extra shredded cheese, extra bacon, sour cream

-- Add bacon, chicken stock, potatoes and onion to the bowl of a large slow cooker, and stir to combine.
+- Add bacon, 3 cups chicken stock, potatoes and onion to the bowl of a large slow cooker, and stir to combine.
 Cook on low for 6-8 hours or on high for 3-4 hours, or until the potatoes are completely tender and cooked through.

 - Once the soup has slow cooked and is about ready to serve, cook the butter in a small saucepan on the stove over medium-high heat until it has melted.
 Whisk in the flour until it is completely combined, and then cook for 1 minute, stirring occasionally.
 Gradually add in the evaporated milk while whisking it together with the flour mixture, and continue whisking until the mixture is completely smooth.
 Let the mixture continue cooking until it reaches a simmer, stirring occasionally, and then it should get really thick.